 How I transitioned from part-time to intern.

 In June I attended the Gamification Europe Masterclasses and received world-class gamification training.
-During this event I was informed by Pete and Vasilis that there was an internship position that needed to be filled, as Gamification Europe Conference was upcoming.
+During this event I was informed by Pete and Vasilis that there was an internship position, funded by Santander, that needed to be filled.
+They needed help with the upcoming Gamification Europe conference.
 I leaped at the chance.

 Over the summer I had a variety of tasks including designing an escape room for Brighton and Hove Chamber of Commerce; designing and working on a gamification application for the Gamification Europe Conference in November 2018 being active on social; creating website content; writing blog posts and finally just trying to sell a few tickets.
 It was a busy few months!
 I had achieved and learned quite a lot over my internship.